brycie-boy/The_Cosmos/People who take the heaviest imprint on The Anal Emotional-Territorial Circuit tend to be musculatonic.md

 ![[2B2362A6-8A41-4719-84C5-F376037670F3.jpeg|150]]

-In extreme cases, people who take the heaviest imprint on [[The Anal Emotional-Territorial Circuit]] tend to be musculatonic.
+In extreme cases, people who take the heaviest imprint on the [[Anal Emotional-Territorial Circuit]] tend to be musculatonic.
 That is, they hold most of their attention and energy in the muscular defense-attack machanisms and grow to be medium weight-heavy enough to be hard to knock down, light enough to be quick and sinewy.
 Often they become athletes, bodybuilders, etc. and have an extraordinary absorption in demonstrating their strength.

 ___